Introducing InfluxDB’s New Time Series Database Engine

 Founder and Chief Technology Officer, InfluxData

 Paul is the creator of InfluxDB.
-He has helped build software for startups, large companies and organizations like Microsoft, Google, McAfee, Thomson Reuters, and Air Force Space Command.
-He is the series editor for Addison Wesley s Data & Analytics book and video series.
-In 2010 Paul wrote the book Service Oriented Design with Ruby and Rails for Addison Wesley s.
-In 2009 he started the NYC Machine Learning Meetup, which now has over 7,000 members.
+He has helped build software for startups, large companies, and organizations including Microsoft, Google, McAfee, Thomson Reuters, and Air Force Space Command.
+He is the series editor for Addison Wesley’s Data & Analytics book and video series.
+In 2010 Paul wrote the book Service-Oriented Design with Ruby and Rails for Addison-Wesley.
+In 2009 he started the NYC Machine Learning Meetup, which now has more than 13,000 members.
 Paul holds a degree in computer science from Columbia University.

 VP, Product Marketing, InfluxData